 This unassuming little shop is found in a strip mall in Honolulu and is the home of the original all-natural shave ice.

-They use only natural fresh ingredients for their homemade syrups.
+They use only natural, fresh ingredients for their homemade syrups.
 You won’t find any artificial ingredients here!
+They also serve locally made ice cream with their shave ice.

 There are so many delicious flavors to choose from, you can’t go wrong with any of them.

+However, our favorite is the Strawberry Dream.
 It consists of shave ice topped with homemade strawberry syrup, fresh sliced strawberries, homemade mochi, condensed milk, and Tahitian vanilla ice cream.

 Uncle Clay’s HOPA has become a favorite among locals and tourists alike.
 It was even featured on the Netflix series, Somebody Feed Phil.